Support The Crespogram

 That's all very colorful, but the text message above reveals to me not a tough guy, but just another self-entitled and out of control rich guy who has not only been rich too long, but who also might not be as smart as he would like everyone to think he is.

-In about the "temporary closure" of Wynwood Marketplace, Tony Albelo of SWARM attempted to provide an explanation for what happened this way.
+In a story that appeared in Thursday's Miami New Times about the "temporary closure" of Wynwood Marketplace, Tony Albelo of SWARM attempted to provide an explanation for what happened this way.

 Contrary to Albelo's claims, things did not fall through some legal cracks, but rather he and his people were out there with sledge hammers and a backhoe digging holes in the street, and his other comments about "living in a gray area," are patently false.